synclounge/docs.synclounge.tv/docs/self-hosted/reverse-proxy.md

 If you want to host SyncLounge on your own domain and not having to give out your IP address, you will want to use a reverse proxy.
 There are many different options such as nginx, haproxy, traefik, etc.

+The following assume that you are running SyncLounge with default settings.
+If you have changed any of the default settings, like the port or root, you will want to modify the configurations provided here accordingly.

 ## Nginx

 If you are using the [Let's Encrypt container by LinuxServer.io (LSIO)](https://hub.docker.com/r/linuxserver/letsencrypt), you can use the provided configs found in [LSIO's reverse proxy repo](https://github.com/linuxserver/reverse-proxy-confs).